What changes have been implimented at LSH due to COVID 19?

 - Frequent Handwashing!
 At drop off children will go to a handwashing sink or station and throughout our day we will be very mindful or establishing a frequent handwashing routine.
 We have purchased additional outdoor hand washing stations to make hand washing in all areas readily available.

-- Children will be cared for in groups of no more than 10 with the same children and educators.
-Groups will be in separate areas and will not intermingle.
-To the best of our ability siblings will be placed in the same group.
+- Children will be cared for in a chohort of up to 14 with the same children and educators.
+Groups will be in separate areas and will not intermingle. .

 - Educators and administration will increase spacing in areas and help children to limit the number in certain areas.
 For example, allow no more then three children from the same group in dramatic play area.